 In the dining room on Burt Road, the wall behind the head of the table, where he sat at every meal, was filled with a photo mural of forested mountains, perfectly applied and finished.
 Inside the kitchen cabinets, Grandpa had decoupaged pictures of kittens and flowers and other things like that.
 They always intrigued me.

-When I moved out here to Brooklyn, so many years ago, one of the first things I did was glue strips of a poster onto the back of the bathroom medicine cabinet (installed in 1938).
-They were getting gnarly, so I scraped them off and saved the bits for a scanning project.
-As for the cutting edge, in this case it’s literal: the shelves are thick glass, with a lovely curved edge in the front.
-But the other sides are dangerously sharp.
+When I moved to Brooklyn, so many years ago, one of the first things I did was glue strips of a poster onto the back of the bathroom medicine cabinet (installed in 1938).
+The paper bits were getting gnarly, so I scraped them off and saved them for a scanning project.
+As for the cutting edge, in this case it’s literal: the shelves are thick, clear glass, with a lovely rounded edge in the front.
+But the back side is dangerously sharp.
+Each of three panels slides (awkwardly) into metal slots.
+And you have to take them all the way out to clean them.
 What were they thinking?
-They’re heartlessly difficult to clean, and yet, these details of home life from the past are inspirations to me, and I wouldn’t dream of trading in this cabinet for a new one.
+They’re heartlessly difficult to handle, and yet, these details of home life from the past are inspirations to me, and I wouldn’t dream of trading in this cabinet for a new one.

 By the way, check out those moiré patterns on the poster fragments.
 Love them!
 And this is where I diverge from most digital art practice, e.g., “moiré patterns are often an undesired artifact of images produced by various digital imaging and computer graphics techniques” (à la Wikipedia) and 139,000 articles about removing them.
 Au contraire, mes amis, the dots are beautiful.

 Hi, Tbyrd, thanks for looking at the images along the way, and happy to see you like the results!

 Hello, Martha, and much appreciate your exclamation!
 It was a great feeling pulling together the personal reminiscence and brand-new artwork.